MegHermes/All-Projects/README.md

 # Projects

-This is a collection of projects I have worked on that are HTML, CSS, SASS, etc.
+This is a collection of projects I have worked on that are HTML, CSS, SASS, etc. <br>
 **The LIVE link will take you to the website.**

 | Websites  | Tags | Code | Live |